sandra-calvo/Blockchain101-Feb2019/README.md

 **FANTASTIC!** You finished the lab! 👍

-If you want you can go to another lab and create a global finance application on blockchain developed using the IBM Blockchain Platform Extension for VS Code. https://github.com/IBM/global-financing-blockchain
+If you want you can go to another lab and develop a Node.js smart contract and web app for a Global Finance with blockchain use case. https://github.com/IBM/global-financing-blockchain